Coding-Josphat/Coding-Josphat/README.md

 ### Hi there! 👋

-I'm **Josphat Wahiu**, an Aerospace Engineering student with a passion for technology and exploration.
+I am an aspiring Aerospace Engineer with a passion for science, engineering, technology and exploration.
 My interests span across various domains, including Aerospace, Software Development, Data Analysis and Automations.

 **Here's a bit more about me:**